 How does it feel?

 Acupuncture needles are thin, solid, sterilized needles.
 Each is used only once, and disposed of in a biomedical ‘sharps’ container after use.
 Some people feel no sensation with needle insertion.
-Others feel a slight pinch followed by sensations including tingling, pulsing, or heaviness.
-These sensations are all normal within the context of an acupuncture treatment.
+Others feel a slight pinch, like a mosquito bite, followed by tingling, pulsing, or heaviness.
+These sensations are all normal.
 Having worked with many people who are anxious before a first treatment, Amy takes sensitive care to explain each step to patients, answer questions and alleviate concerns.

 Once the needles are inserted, a patient rests for 20-30 minutes depending on the particular condition.
 Most people feel deeply relaxed during a treatment.
 For some, a deep sense of relaxation continues throughout the day and even for days following.
 Other people feel revitalized and energetic after treatment.